hichem-abdellali/L2D2/README.md

 }
 ```

-the code includes the the pre-trained detector/descriptor, the line extraction matlab code and the patch creation matlab code
+The code includes the the pre-trained detector/descriptor, the line extraction matlab code and the patch creation matlab code

 Getting started
 -----------------
 You just need a conda environment with Python 3.8+

 ```
 conda env create -f l2d2.yml python=3.8
 ```

-for the Matlab code, it does not require any installation, the Package contains all the necessary functions.
+For the Matlab code, it does not require any installation, the Package contains all the necessary functions.
 The code needs input images of 512x512 pixels (an example is provided inside `IN_OUT_DATA/INPUT_IMAGES/`)

-% run
+% to obtain the detected lines and the descriptor for each line please run the follwing intrsuctions
 ```
 > python main_inference_detector.py
-> matlab Line_extraction_heatmap.m
+>> line_extraction_heatmap.m  (matlab code)
-> matlab Main_Patch_creation.m
+>> main_Patch_creation.m (matlab code)
 > python main_Inference_descriptor.py
 ```

-1. `main_inference_detector.py` loads the images from the folder `INPUT_IMAGES` and provides a heatmap of *512x512* for each input image saved in HEATMAPS_DIR
+1. `main_inference_detector.py` loads the images from the folder `INPUT_IMAGES` and provides a heatmap of *512x512* for each input image in HEATMAPS_DIR
-2. `line_extraction_heatmap.m` loads the heatmaps from `HEATMAPS_DIR` and provides the detected lines in a .MAT file EXTRACTED_LINES
+2. `line_extraction_heatmap.m` loads the heatmaps from `HEATMAPS_DIR` and provides the detected lines in a `.mat` file in the EXTRACTED_LINES folder
-3. `main_Patch_creation.m` reads the lines from the folder `EXTRACTED_LINES` of each image folder and provide a patch of *48x32* for each 2D line, the patches are stored in `EXTRACTED_PATCHES`
+3. `main_Patch_creation.m` reads the lines from the folder `EXTRACTED_LINES` of each image and provides a patch of *48x32* for each 2D line, the patches are stored in the `EXTRACTED_PATCHES` folder
 4. `main_Inference_descriptor.py` loads the patches from the folder `EXTRACTED_PATCHES and provides the descriptor in DESCRIPTORS